RZRZR/diyiot.xyz/docs/thoughts/rethinking_decentralisation.md

 I have reconsidered how I frame decentralisation and how I might be able to reach communities that don't often get invited into conversations about how the internet and IoT may be beneficial for them.

 Part of this will be building a tiny IoT home on wheels.
-This will aid discussions with people about how IoT within their own home could benefit them, whilst promoting ethical IoT and perhaps bettering understanding of what IoT they are buying.
+This will aid discussions with people about how IoT within their own home could benefit them, whilst promoting DIY IoT and perhaps bettering understanding of what IoT they are buying.

 But ideally I'd like people starting to make their own hardware, so the biggest part of my next steps is documenting the progress of my Tiny IoT home build, see more below.